Nicholas Lumbard: Career

 Nicholas was Attorney-General for Ireland in 1345: he was one of the first known holders of the office.
 In 1356 he was appointed a Baron of the Court of Exchequer (Ireland), but the appointment was cancelled, apparently on the grounds that it was "a mistake".
 In 1360 he became second justice of the Court of King's Bench (Ireland), at a salary of 40 marks a year.

 In 1364 Richard White, the Lord Chief Justice of Ireland, was sent by the Irish House of Commons to Westminster to present a report on "the true state of affairs in Ireland" and specifically to complain about maladministration by certain Crown officials.
 In White's absence Lumbard, as second justice, was acting Lord Chief Justice for 4 months.
+The last record of him as a judge seems to be in 1368, when he was still sitting on the King's Bench: the Council ordered him to be paid 20 marks, being a half year's arrears of his salary.
+In the same year he received custody of a suspected traitor and had him lodged in Dublin Castle.
 His date of death is not recorded.
-The last record of him seems to be in 1368, when he was still sitting on the King's Bench: the Council ordered him to be paid a half years arrears of his salary.